Diffusion Models for Hyperspectral Image Analysis: A Comprehensive Review: Applications in Hyperspectral Image Processing and Analysis

-In data enhancement and synthesis, super-resolution techniques play a crucial role in improving image quality.
-Super-resolution aims to reconstruct high-resolution images from their low-resolution counterparts \cite{ref60}.
-However, these images can be degraded by factors like imaging equipment, weather conditions, or downsampling.
-This loss of detail is often more pronounced in hyperspectral images compared to natural images, making the inverse problem of reconstructing high-resolution versions significantly more challenging.
+Super-resolution (SR) techniques \cite{ref12} are very important for improving image quality in data augmentation and synthesis.
+The goal of super-resolution is to make high-resolution images from low-resolution ones \cite{ref60}.
+But imaging equipment, weather, or downsampling can make these pictures worse.
+This loss of detail is often more noticeable in hyperspectral images than in natural images.
+This makes the inverse problem of making high-resolution versions much harder.

-Before the advent of diffusion models, approaches based on deep neural networks, such as Convolutional Neural Networks (CNNs) and Transformers, sought to integrate feature information in a single step by finding suitable mapping functions.
-Methods like self-supervised learning \cite{ref61}, adaptive marker selection \cite{ref62}, and frequency information assistance \cite{ref63} were employed to achieve this.
-In contrast, diffusion model-based approaches fuse low-resolution images and bootstrap images at each step of the diffusion process.
-This iterative integration of different image information has proven highly effective and has garnered significant attention in the hyperspectral field.
+Before diffusion models came along, methods that used deep neural networks, like Convolutional Neural Networks (CNNs) and Transformers, tried to combine feature information in one step by finding the right mapping functions.
+To do this, we used self-supervised learning \cite{ref61}, adaptive marker selection \cite{ref62}, and frequency information assistance \cite{ref63}.
+On the other hand, diffusion model-based methods combine low-resolution images and bootstrap images at every step of the diffusion process.
+This repeated combination of different types of image data has worked very well and has gotten a lot of attention in the hyperspectral field.

-Although Hyperspectral Images (HSIs) boast high spectral resolution, their spatial resolution is often comparatively low \cite{ref68}, which can limit the effectiveness of various HSI-based applications.
-To overcome this, two primary methods are employed to achieve high-resolution hyperspectral maps: panchromatic sharpening \cite{ref64} and multispectral and HSI fusion \cite{ref65}.
+Hyperspectral Images (HSIs) have high spectral resolution, but their spatial resolution is often lower than that of other types of images \cite{ref68}.
+This can make some HSI-based applications less useful.
+To address this challenge, two principal techniques are utilized to obtain high-resolution hyperspectral maps: panchromatic sharpening \cite{ref64} and multispectral and HSI fusion \cite{ref65}.